Estimation of partial rankings from sparse, noisy comparisons: Abstract

 \section{Abstract}

-A common task arising in various domains is that of ranking items based on the outcomes of pairwise comparisons, from ranking players and teams in sports to ranking products or brands in marketing studies and recommendation systems.
-Statistical inference-based methods such as the Bradley Terry model, which extract rankings based on an underlying generative model of the comparison outcomes, have emerged as flexible and powerful tools to tackle the task of ranking in empirical data.
-In situations with limited and/or noisy comparisons, it is often challenging to confidently distinguish performance of different items based on the evidence available in the data.
-However, existing inference-based ranking methods overwhelmingly choose to assign each item to a unique rank or score, suggesting a meaningful distinction when there is none.
-Here we address this problem by developing a principled Bayesian methodology for learning partial rankings---rankings with ties---that distinguishes among the ranks of different items only when there is sufficient evidence available in the data.
-Our framework is adaptable to any statistical ranking method in which the outcomes of pairwise observations depend on the ranks or scores of the items being compared.
+Ranking items based on pairwise comparisons is common, from using match outcomes to rank sports teams to using purchase or survey data to rank consumer products.
+Statistical inference-based methods such as the Bradley-Terry model, which extract rankings based on an underlying generative model, have emerged as flexible and powerful tools to tackle ranking in empirical data.
+In situations with limited and/or noisy comparisons, it is often challenging to confidently distinguish performance of different items based on evidence available in the data.
+However, most inference-based ranking methods choose to assign each item to a unique rank or score, suggesting a meaningful distinction when there is none.
+Here, we develop a principled nonparametric Bayesian method, adaptable to any statistical ranking method, for learning partial rankings (rankings with ties) that distinguishes among the ranks of different items only when there is sufficient evidence available in the data.
 We develop a fast agglomerative algorithm to perform Maximum A Posteriori (MAP) inference of partial rankings under our framework and examine the performance of our method on a variety of real and synthetic network datasets, finding that it frequently gives a more parsimonious summary of the data than traditional ranking, particularly when observations are sparse.